 - Identify the goals and expected outcomes the new position will bring to your business

-- Pinpoint the core roles and tasks you need your new team member to deliver
+- List the core roles and tasks you need your new team member to deliver

 - Work out the current skills and experience you will need from the employee and what on-job training you may provide

 - Determine your company culture to understand the type of person who will best fit into your existing team.